On Fourier restriction type problems on compact Lie groups: Introduction

 where $\phi\left(\frac{-\Delta}{N^2}\right)$ is a standard spectral localization operator on $M$.
 We realized this kernel as a Weyl type exponential sum and derived its pointwise bound as follows

 on major arcs of the time variable $t$

 centered at the fraction $a/q$ for $(a,q)=1$ and $q<N$.
 Here $\mathcal{T}$ is a period for the Sch\"odinger propagator $e^{it\Delta}$.
-The proof also applies interpolation for the operator norm between $L^1\to L^\infty$ and $L^2\to L^2$ in order to exploit oscillation on both physical and frequency spaces, a classical harmonic analytic method as employed in the ancestor theorem of Stein and Tomas \cite{Tom75}.
+The proof applies interpolation for the operator norm between $L^1\to L^\infty$ and $L^2\to L^2$ in order to exploit oscillation on both physical and frequency spaces, a classical harmonic analytic method as employed in the ancestor theorem of Stein and Tomas \cite{Tom75}.
 In this paper, we improve the range of $p$ in \eqref{StriSym} for compact semisimple Lie groups.
 A distinction between flat tori and compact semisimple Lie groups as well as the more general symmetric spaces of compact type is that joint eigenfunctions of invariant differential operators for the latter tend to be concentrated on conjugate points, as an example the zonal spherical harmonics on spheres blowing up at the north and south poles as the eigenvalue goes to infinity, while the characters on tori are uniform in size.
 This is behind the previously mentioned Marshall's conditional $L^p$-upgrades of Sarnak's pointwise bound \eqref{Sar04Sar04} into

 assuming that $M$ as a compact symmetric space is irreducible.
-Note in particular the extra term $N^{-\frac{d}{p}}$ in the above inequality compared with \eqref{Sar04Sar04} may be considered as the ``scale-invariant'' factor, as $\psi$ of Laplace-Beltrami eigenvalue of size $N^2$ is heuristically localized in the physical space a region of size about $N^{-1}$ by the uncertainty principle.
+Note in particular the extra term $N^{-\frac{d}{p}}$ in the above inequality compared with \eqref{Sar04Sar04} may be considered as the ``scale-invariant'' factor, as $\psi$ of Laplace-Beltrami eigenvalue of size $N^2$ is heuristically locally constant at scale $N^{-1}$ by the uncertainty principle.
 In comparison, the only such scale-invariant estimates valid on tori is when $p=\infty$.
 In a similar vein, the following scale-invariant $L^p$-upgrades of \eqref{Linfty} is expected

 to hold true for a range of $p<\infty$.
 We confirm it on arbitrary compact semisimple Lie groups for a sharp range of $p$ as follows.